-- 1. Policies on Conditions that have been identified as significant drinking water threats in the Assessment Reports: - 2.
+- Policies on Conditions that have been identified as significant drinking water threats in the Assessment Reports; - 2.
 Policies to update spill prevention, spill contingency or emergency response plans along highways, railways or shipping lanes in Intake Protection Zones (IPZ) or Wellhead Protection Areas (WHPA); - 3.
 Policies that govern transport pathways; - 4.
 Policies for the monitoring of moderate and low drinking water threats in specific situations; - 5.
 Anything that will assist in understanding the plan; and - 6.
 Dates for when the policies take effect.

-Conditions are contaminated sites for which there is evidence of off-site contamination from a past activity that may have an immediate impact on drinking water quality, as outlined Part XI.3, Rule 126 of the Clean Water Act, 2006 Technical Rules.
+Conditions are contaminated sites for which there is evidence of contaminants migrating towards a well from a past activity that may have an immediate impact on drinking water quality, as outlined Part XI.5, of the Technical Rules.
 This is further discussed in Section 4.2.